RMIP Staff of 2017

 In addition to enjoying the challenges of working and teaching in rural New Zealand, I am loving living near the ocean in Kaka Point (in the Catlins) and enjoying exploring New Zealand with my partner and daughter.

-I first came to New Zealand in 2001 on my elective and fell in love with the lifestyle & country then.
-However when I went back to the UK to do my finals, circumstances meant that the opportunity to return did not arise.
+I first came to New Zealand in 2001 on my elective and fell in love with the lifestyle and country then.
+However when I went back to the UK to do my finals, circumstances meant that the opportunity to return to New Zealand did not arise.
 I initially worked in London, then Plymouth and Kent, before returning to London to do my GP training.
-During my time as a GP registrar, I was becoming disillusioned with suburban General Practice and continued to work at the weekends as an Accident & Emergency Registrar.
-When I completed my training, I was planning on switching to train in Emergency Medicine or Paediatrics.
-However, I saw an advert for a rural GP post on the West Coast of Scotland, which included running a small rural hospital with an A&E department.
+During my time as a GP registrar, I was becoming disillusioned with suburban General Practice and continued to work at the weekends as an Accident and Emergency Registrar.
+When I completed my training, I was planning on switching to Emergency Medicine or Paediatrics.
+However, I saw an advert for a rural GP post on the west coast of Scotland, which included running a small rural hospital with an A&E department.
 I therefore moved to Campbeltown with my wife and was a partner in that practice for nearly seven years.

 During my time in Campbeltown, I became a tutor for rotating final year medical students from the University of Dundee, as well as setting up and tutoring the Kintyre Rural Fellowship Program, which was part of a scheme run by National Education for Scotland, to give newly qualified GPs more exposure to and training in Rural Medicine.
 I also became the Locality Clinical Director for Kintyre and sat on the Argyll & Bute Health Boards Management Committee, as well as being the Remote & Rural Representative on the Scottish Air Ambulance Clinical Forum.

-I am married to Nicole and we have four boys aged 4–15 years; I enjoy all sports especially golf and tennis.
-I have recently completed a Diploma in Sports Medicine and I look after the Wairarapa Bush rugby team and I have also been coaching one of my boys’ soccer teams.
+I am married to Nicole and we have four boys aged 4–15 years.
+I enjoy all sports especially golf and tennis.
+I have recently completed a Diploma in Sports Medicine and I look after the Wairarapa Bush rugby team.
+I have also been coaching one of my boys’ soccer teams.
 We live on a small farm block just outside of Carterton.
 In fact, we have the Carterton sign built into our front paddock.
 I really enjoy teaching Trainee Interns and PGY2s that we have had attached to our practice.
-The Carterton Medical Centre is teaching RMIP, Trainee Interns, First Year House Surgeons and Registrars.
+The Carterton Medical Centre is teaching RMIP, Trainee Interns, First Year House Surgeons, and Registrars.

 His passion for life and people took him to London to study Medicine, spending an elective in rural Bangladesh where he worked in remote solo practice, and met his New Zealander wife, Lauren.